haithamaouati/Clawk/README.md

 - **curl**: `pkg install curl - y`
 - **jq**: `pkg install jq -y`

+> [!IMPORTANT]
-Make sure to install these dependencies before running the script.
+> Make sure to install these **dependencies** before running the script.

+> [!NOTE]
+> Ensure that the TikTok user account is public to access their information.

+> The scraping technique relies on the current structure of the TikTok website, which may change.

 ## Environment
 - Tested on [Termux](https://termux.dev/en/)